The Biggest Mistake Most Businesses Make When Investing in PPC

 If you can’t answer this question, you’re not alone.

 When it comes to digital marketing, PPC is a critical piece of the client acquisition mix.
 Done right, it can bring you more leads, more sales, and more revenue.
-Done poorly, it can be a huge expense with minimal return.
+Done poorly, it can quickly become a big expense with minimal return.

-After managing millions of dollars in ad spend we’ve learned that one of the most critical components to account success is managing campaigns to an efficient ROI.
+After managing millions of dollars in ad spend, $4.4 million in 2020, to be exact, we’ve learned that one of the most critical components to account success is managing campaigns to an efficient ROI.
 It’s our favorite and most telling metric.
 Understanding ROI from your paid digital advertising campaigns means tracking leads from click to close and measuring revenue on a per-channel (or campaign) basis.

 When you understand which campaigns and channels are actually generating revenue, you’ll know where you’re making or losing money and have a powerful data set to share with your fellow executives and investors.

-In this post, we’ll discuss how to invest in PPC for the long-term and learn about the unlimited opportunity to maximize your ROI.
+In this post, we’ll discuss how to invest in Google, Bing, and YouTube for the long-term and learn about the unlimited opportunity to maximize your ROI.

 How to identify an ROI target